diagrams/diagrams-doc/manual/diagrams-manual.rst

   > example = surround (pad 1.2 $ p # showOrigin) ||| strutX 1
   >       ||| surround (pad 1.2 $ p # centerXY # showOrigin)

-* Manually setting the bounding function of a diagram can be accomplished using `withBounds`.
+* Manually setting the envelope of a diagram can be accomplished using `withEnvelope`.
 Additionally, `phantom` can be used to create a diagram which produces no output but takes up a certain amount of space, for use in positioning other diagrams.